NBA salary cap: Individual contracts under the CBA

 The maximum player salary is based on the number of years that player has played and the total of the salary cap.
 The maximum salary of a player with 6 or fewer years of experience is either $25,500,000 or 25% of the total salary cap (projected for 2017–18), whichever is greater.
 For a player with 7–9 years of experience, the maximum is $30,600,000 or 30% of the cap, and for a player with 10+ years of experience, the maximum is $35,700,000 or 35% of the cap.
+The players on maximum contracts may also receive an annual raise of up to 8% each year for up to five years, even if over individual salary maximum limit.
+Maximum contracts are usually five years long since that's how long a Larry Bird exemption contract can be.
 There is an exception to this rule: a player is able to sign a contract for 105% of his previous contract, even if the new contract is higher than the league limit.

 The 2017 CBA made a subtle change to the determination of maximum salaries.
 Under the 2011 CBA, the salary cap was based on players receiving 44.74% of the league's basketball-related income (BRI), while the calculation of maximum salaries used a lower figure of 42.14% of BRI.
 This difference was eliminated in the 2017 CBA, with the same 44.74% of BRI used for both cap and maximum salary calculations.
 The 2023 CBA adds league licensing revenue to the definition of BRI, which is expected to boost the salary cap by at least $2 million.